liferay/liferay-docs/discover/commerce/articles/02-user-segmentation.markdown

 +$$$

-Note: When you create a user segment with more than one criteria, the criteria are combined inclusively.
-For example, if you make a user segment including members of the organization "Procurement" in addition to the user group "Purchasing Managers", the resulting segment would include every user who is a member of *either* group.
-It would not be limited to users who are members of *both*.
+Note: When you create a user segment with more than one criterion, the criteria are combined inclusively.
+For example, if a user segment includes members of the Organization *Procurement* and the User Group *Purchasing Managers*, the resulting segment includes every user who is a member of *either* group.
+It is not limited to users who are members of *both*.

 $$$